-You can’t beat having a break with your baby, and whether you’re heading off on holiday with your family or visiting the grandparents overnight, a travel cot is the perfect solution: it’s a portable, lightweight cot designed to fold away compactly in its own storage bag.
+You can’t beat having a break with your baby, and whether you’re heading off on holiday with your family or just visiting the grandparents overnight, you'll need the best travel cot to make sure that your baby sleeps soundly even though you're away from home.

 Do you need a travel cot?

-Not for the first few months if you already have a Moses basket or a carrycot suitable for overnight sleeping.
-And, if you don’t go away very often, then you might be better off borrowing a travel cot from friends, as it’s an expensive purchase if you’re only going to use it once a year.
+You most likely won't need a travel cot for the first few months if you already have a Moses basket or a carrycot suitable for overnight sleeping.
+If you don’t go away very often, then you might be better off borrowing a travel cot from friends as it can be an expensive purchase if you’re only going to be using it once a year.

-And many mums use sturdier travel cots as playpens, too, or as a safe place to pop their toddler for a minute, especially when baby number two comes along.
+Many mums use sturdier travel cots as playpens, too, or as a safe place to pop their toddler for a minute, especially when baby number two comes along and you suddenly find yourself running out of hands.
 Travel cots come in a variety of sizes and styles, with different upper age and weight limits.

-If you’re buying a travel cot to take on holiday and are travelling by plane, boat or train, choose one that folds compactly to make it easier to transport.
+If you’re buying a travel cot to take on holiday and are travelling by plane, boat or train, choose one that folds as compactly as possible to make it easier to transport.
 If you’re driving, make sure it fits in your car boot and still leaves enough room for the rest of your luggage.

-All travel cots are designed to be light enough to carry, but some are heavier than others.
-And there’s generally a pay-off between how light it is and how durable it is.
+All travel cots are designed to be light enough to carry, but some are heavier than others, and there’s generally a pay-off between how light it is and how durable it is.

-How easy is it to assemble?
+How easy are travel cots to assemble?

 What to look out for?